christine582023/christinemlodzik-assignment3/README.md

 This the first version of assignment 3 and there is an error.

-I need to take a break from this as I can't see the errors.

-After break, I will ask for help.
+I've been looking at this too long and I can't see the errors.
+I'm going to take a break, then ask for help.